d-duan/fw13-ryzen7640-diy/README.md

 ```

-### Modern Standby/S0
+### Modern Standby (S0)

-Use the commands below to set both battery & plugged S0 to be Network Disconnected:
+Use the commands below to set both battery & plugged S0 to be Network Disconnected even when the option to toggle it is hidden in Control Pane/Power Options:
 ```
 POWERCFG -SETACVALUEINDEX SCHEME_CURRENT SUB_NONE CONNECTIVITYINSTANDBY 0
 POWERCFG -SETDCVALUEINDEX SCHEME_CURRENT SUB_NONE CONNECTIVITYINSTANDBY 0